THE STANDARD

 • Heart Rate Variability (HRV): The "Check Engine Light" for the nervous system.

+III.
 Bio-Governance Metrics (Human Factors)

 The inputs that drive the outputs.

-• Sleep Hygiene: Duration and Quality.
+• Sleep Hygiene: Duration and Quality tracking.

 • Soreness Index: Soft-tissue fatigue monitoring.